counsyl/capone/README.md

 `Transaction` also has the following fields to provide metadata for each transaction:

--   `created_by`:  The user who created this transaction.
+-   `created_by`:  The user who created this `Transaction`.
 -   `notes`: A free-form text field for adding to a `Transaction` any information not expressed in the numerous metadata fields.
--   `posted_timestamp`:  The time a transaction should be considered valid from.  `ledger.api.actions.create_transaction` automatically deals with filling in this value with the current time.
+-   `posted_timestamp`:  The time a `Transaction` should be considered valid from.  `ledger.api.actions.create_transaction` automatically deals with filling in this value with the current time.
 You can change this value to post-date `Transactions` because `created_at` will always represent the true object creation time.
--   `transaction_id`: A UUID for the transaction, useful for unambiguously referring to a `Transaction` without using primary keys or other database internals.
+-   `transaction_id`: A UUID for the `Transaction`, useful for unambiguously referring to a `Transaction` without using primary keys or other database internals.
--   `type`:  A user-defined type for the transaction (see `TransactionType` below).
+-   `type`:  A user-defined type for the `Transaction` (see `TransactionType` below).

 #### TransactionType

-A `TransactionType` is a user-defined, human-readable "type" for a transaction, useful for sorting, aggregating, or annotating `Transactions`.
+A `TransactionType` is a user-defined, human-readable "type" for a `Transaction`, useful for sorting, aggregating, or annotating `Transactions`.
 The default `TransactionType` is `MANUAL`, which is created automatically by the library, but you can define others, say for bots or certain classes of users.

 Currently, `TransactionType` is not used by the code in `ledger` but is provided as a convenience to users who might wish to incorporate this